wavemaker/docs/learn/how-tos/add-custom-filters.md

 }
 ```

 2. Navigate to the File Explorer and upload the class into src/main/java into the required package.
+After uploading the class click cancel to see the changes.

 [![CustomFilter_class_upload](/learn/assets/CustomFilterclass_upload.jpg)](/learn/assets/CustomFilterclass_upload.jpg)